shellphish/ictf-website/index.md

 In 2022, we didn't have a competition, largely due to the impact of COVID-19 on all of Shellphish's activities.

-The iCTF 2023 took place on December 2-8, 2023.
+The iCTF 2023 competition took place on December 2-8, 2023.

-The iCTF 2023 was sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu), and was organized by [Shellphish](https://www.shellphish.net) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).
+The iCTF 2023 competition was sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu), and was organized by [Shellphish](https://www.shellphish.net) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io/).

 This edition of the competition had a different design and scope with respect to previous editions of the iCTF.
 First, of all the competition moved from its traditional attack/defense structure to a challenge-based one.